Setting goals and objectives

 |● Extent of achievement||Increase by another 20 pregnant women.|

-Suppose Ayisha is a health professional working at her health facility in a village called Deneba.
+Suppose Ayisha is a Health Extension Practitioner working at her health post in a village called Deneba.
 She wants to plan her health education activities on the subject of female genital mutilation (FGM) for village mothers.
 She intends to educate 100 mothers within the next four months.
 Based on this information, how do you think Ayisha should write her objective?

 Ayisha's objective could be written as: 'To provide health education on FGM for 100 mothers who live in Deneba within the next four months.'